 • Homemade, precooked, or other perishable items.

-• Coolers, except those carrying medications, baby food or items related to dietary constraints.
+• Irons, bottle warmers, sporting equipment, balloons, candles, incense, musical instruments, coolers (except those carrying medications, baby food or items related to dietary constraints.)

 • Toy weapons, remote controls or drones, skates, scooters, skateboards, gaming systems, inflatable float or pool noodles, or holiday display lights.